-Standard College is committed to the safety and wellbeing of its faculty, staff, students, and guest to the campus.
+Standard College is committed to the safety and well-being of its faculty, staff, students, and guest to the campus.
 The college complies with the Higher Education Act of 1965, as amended, and Section 23-9.2:11 of the Code of Virginia.
 Prompt warning notifications and alerts of immediate threats to the health and safety of the campus community are sent to students, faculty, and staff via cellular text messages to those who signed up via Populi, college website, and email.

-Access to Campus Buildings and Maintenance of Campus Facilities special arrangements with the appropriate administrative staff.
-The campus has 24-hour video surveillance.
+Access to Campus Buildings and Maintenance of Campus Facilities

 The college campus is open from 7:00 a.m. until 11:00 p.m., or generally during the times classes are in session.
-At all other times, college buildings are generally secured; access can be gained by making
+At all other times, college buildings are generally secured; access can be gained by making special arrangements with the appropriate administrative staff.
+The campus has 24-hour video surveillance.